 Submission Guidelines and Considerations

 What we ask for is an email to this address describing your project or manuscript and including a sample of approximately 20 pages.
-We publish poetry, short stories, novellas, novels, plays, and creative non-fiction.
+We publish poetry, short stories, novels, novellas (if accompanied by other stuff), plays, memoirs, and creative non-fiction.
 So tell us what you have and let your sample speak for you.
-If we are interested we will contact you and ask to see the full ms (doc or docx is fine).
-If we are not interested, we will let you know as soon as possible.
-If you're reading this in December of 2022, we should be almost finished working through the samples which flooded us during the year which is now ending.
-(Many very talented people considered Covid lockdowns a sort of writer's retreat.)
+If we are somewhat interested, the sample will go through a second round of reading.
+If we find the sample irresistible, we will contact you and ask to see the full ms (doc or docx is fine).
+If your sample makes it to the second round of reading, but not the full-manuscript stage, we will try to let you know.
+If you're reading this in April of 2026, we should be almost finished working through the 2025 batch.
+We have often been overwhelmed by samples which deserved full manuscript reading; however, we can only ask for a small fraction of those.

-If we publish your book, you will not pay us anything--though if you want more than your 20 free copies you will pay wholesale price for the extras.
+If we publish your book, you will not pay us anything--though if you want more than your 20 free copies you will pay wholesale (45% of the retail price) for the extras.
 Once your "distribution threshold" is reached, you will receive royalties.
-(A distribution threshold is the number of books that must be sold for us to recover our publication expenses--the money we've paid to readers, artists, graphic designers, printers, distributor, ebook maker, etc.) Usually the threshold is about 200 books, including ebooks.
-Royalties start at 30% of our "publishers compensation," but if book sales reach higher numbers (500, 1000) your royalty percentage increases (40%, 50%).
+(A distribution threshold is the number of books that must be sold for us to recover our publication expenses--the money we've paid to readers, artists, graphic designers, printers, distributor, ebook maker, etc. We spend in the neighborhood of $1000 for each book we produce, and we aim for about $5 per copy in publishers' compensation, so the distribution threshold is about 200 books, counting ebooks.)
+Royalties start at 30% of our "publishers compensation," and if book sales reach 500 copies the royalty percentage will increase to 60% of our publishers comp.

 The books, once they are uploaded and approved, become available on Amazon and Barnes & Noble within about a week.
 Through our distributor, Ingram Content Group, they quickly become available all around the world.
 Though ebooks are optional and refusing the option means a somewhat lower distribution threshold, most of our authors have been choosing to have ebooks.
 Nowadays ebooks come with a (computerized) text-to-speech capacity so that listening to the book is possible.

-So far Golden Antelope Press has published 44 books.
-We've also published 16 books as Blazing Sapphire Press for works relating to the literature, philosophy, and religions of India (Neal's area of expertise).
-And we've published 14 books as Naciketas Press for works of general interest and research not connected with India.
-(Golden Antelope, as you know, is for creative works.)
+So far Golden Antelope Press has published 54 books.
+We've also published 17 books as Blazing Sapphire Press for works relating to the literature, philosophy, and religions of India (Neal's area of expertise).
+And we've published 16 books as Naciketas Press for non-fiction works of general interest, and research not connected with India.

 Neal and Betsy Delmonico